andrewbranch/docs/modules/03_Reference.md

 ### `node16`, `nodenext`

-`--moduleResolution node16` and `nodenext` must be pared with their [corresponding `module` value](#node16-nodenext).
-They are currently identical, but if Node.js makes significant changes to its module system in the future, `node16` will be frozen while `nodenext` will be updated to reflect the new behavior.

-These modes reflect the module resolution behavior of Node.js v12 and later, where the resolution algorithm for ECMAScript imports is significantly different from the algorithm for CommonJS `require` calls.
+These modes reflect the module resolution behavior of Node.js v12 and later. (`node16` and `nodenext` are currently identical, but if Node.js makes significant changes to its module system in the future, `node16` will be frozen while `nodenext` will be updated to reflect the new behavior.)
+In Node.js, the resolution algorithm for ECMAScript imports is significantly different from the algorithm for CommonJS `require` calls.
 For each module specifier being resolved, the syntax and the [module format of the importing file](#module-format-detection) are first used to determine whether the module specifier will be in an `import` or `require` in the emitted JavaScript.
 That information is then passed into the module resolver to determine which resolution algorithm to use (and whether to use the `"import"` or `"require"` condition for package.json [`"exports"`](#packagejson-exports) or [`"imports"`](#packagejson-imports-and-self-name-imports)).

 > TypeScript files that are [determined to be in CommonJS format](#module-format-detection) may still use `import` and `export` syntax by default, but the emitted JavaScript will use `require` and `module.exports` instead.
 This means that it’s common to see `import` statements that are resolved using the `require` algorithm.
 If this causes confusion, the `verbatimModuleSyntax` compiler option can be enabled, which prohibits the use of `import` statements that would be emitted as `require` calls.